b0llull0s/Arch-Installation-Scripts/README.md

 ## Installation:

+Have in mind that hyperland wont work on virtual machines, so this will only work on bare metal.
-Make you sure you have a USB-drive ready to use with an Arch ISO in and just boot it.
-Remenber that hyperland wont work on virtual machines.
+Make you sure you have a USB-drive ready to use with a verified Arch ISO, you can find how to verified the integrity of your iso on the Arch Docu.
-You may like to desactivate the root user for security reasons and use sudo to manage privileges.
-To make sure this happened you can type this command even the archinstall script will give you this option later, just to make sure:
+You can use rufus or dd command in linux:
 ```
-usermod -p '!' root
+# Lookup for your USB drive
+sudo fdisk -l
+# Lookup for the path of your ISO file
+realpath isofile
+# Creates the bootable USB
+sudo dd bs=4M if=/home/shutter/Documents/ISOs/archlinux-2023.10.14-x86_64.iso of=/dev/sdb
 ```
-Connect to internet:
+Once you booted the USB and accessed the Arch ISO you may need to connect to your wifi:
 ```
 # Start iwctl
 iwctl